 You may find "pipped" eggs, ones in the process of hatching, when you make

 - A "pipped" egg is one that shows a few small holes or a thin line in the shell

 where the embryo has begun cutting.

 Warning!
 Do not touch pipping eggs!
-Damaging them could make it difficult or
+Damaging the shell at this time could make